Epididymis: Stereocilia

 The stereocilia of the epididymis are long cytoplasmic projections that have an actin filament backbone.
 These filaments have been visualized at high resolution using fluorescent phalloidin that binds to actin filaments.

 The stereocilia in the epididymis are non-motile.
 These membrane extensions increase the surface area of the cell, allowing for greater absorption and secretion.
-It has been shown that epithelial sodium channel ENaC that allows the flow of Na^{+} ions into the cell is localized on stereocilia.
+It has been shown that the epithelial sodium channel ENaC that allows the flow of Na^{+} ions into the cell is localized on stereocilia.

 Because sperm are initially non-motile as they leave the seminiferous tubules, large volumes of fluid are secreted to propel them to the epididymis.
 The core function of the stereocilia is to resorb 90% of this fluid as the spermatozoa start to become motile.
 This absorption creates a fluid current that moves the immobile sperm from the seminiferous tubules to the epididymis.
 Spermatozoa only reach full motility when inside a vagina, where the alkaline pH is neutralized by acidic vaginal fluids.